 - If an update is available, but there is no network file share configured: The user receives a message that there is an upgrade available.
 It asks you to finish configuring the network file share.

 If an update is available: A job is started to “Download Upgrade Media.”
 You can check for progress through the following tasks:

 - Downloading the upgrade media to local storage.

 - Ensuring the checksum of the successfully downloaded upgrade package is correct.

 - Extracting the downloaded upgrade package to the configured Network File Share.
 The download is extracted to the appliance’s file share:

 - If extraction is successful, the next time any user logs in they will be notified that an upgrade is available.

-- If at any time during this process an error is encountered that requires Administrator intervention (out of space on local storage, out of space on the network file share, invalid file found, etc.) the job will fail with an appropriate error.
+- If at any time during this process an error requires Administrator intervention, the job fails with an error.
+For example:

-If a job fails it will be retried at the next check interval regardless of whether the Administrator has resolved the fixed.
+If a job fails, it retries at the next check interval, regardless of whether the issue has been resolved.

 - If one upgrade is downloading when another is made available - The running download is aborted and a new download is started.
 All files related to the in-progress download are deleted.